Connect with Employers

 The health and safety of our community is our top priority.
-As a result, all recruitment activities will be virtual through October 2021.
+We plan to host a combination of virtual, hybrid, and on-campus events for spring 2022.
 We want to reassure you that you can still expect a wide variety of opportunities to connect with employers.
 For questions, contact the Recruiting Program at email@example.com.

 How Campus Recruitment Works

 Campus recruiting consists of three types of opportunities to connect with employers—information sessions, coffee chats, and interviews.
 By participating in campus recruitment, you will learn to:

 - Verbally explain how your experiences, skills, interests, and values relate to opportunities.

 - Demonstrate effective networking and/or interviewing skills through communications with alumni and professionals about your industries of interest.

 - Demonstrate effectiveness in self-advocating for future opportunities and/or opportunities in the current workplace.

 Organizations will host information sessions to meet students and provide information about their organization and the positions for which they will be recruiting.
 Information sessions are open to any student to attend.

 Some organizations may offer one-on-one or small group coffee chats to candidates to share details about a department, the interview process, and to connect students with key employees, many of whom are BC alums.